ChrisZZhong/chriszzhong.github.io/_posts/2024-08-05-working-english.md

 ```
 If you can't help on this, could you please let me know the contact information I can reach out to? thanks!

+// if email to higher level person
+Could you let me know who can check this from XX team?
 ```

 ## reply people's questions in email